minhlong149/realworld-aspnetcore/README.md

 # ![RealWorld Example App](logo.png)

-> ### ASP.NET Core codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.
+> ## ASP.NET Core codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API

 This codebase was created to demonstrate a fully fledged fullstack application built with ASP.NET Core including CRUD operations, authentication, routing, pagination, and more.